Placement Selection Sessions

-If you’re thinking about applying for an apprenticeship, pre-apprenticeship programme or want to discuss your career options if you are recently unemployed, we have a dedicated team to support you with information, advice and guidance (IAG).
+If you’re thinking about applying for an apprenticeship, pre-apprenticeship programme or want to discuss your career options if you are recently unemployed, we have a dedicated team to support you with information, advice and guidance in our placement selection sessions.
 The team at The Source can also support you with applications for vacancies, interview and CV tips/preparation and guidance through skills revision and tests.

-Our IAG sessions run on a weekly basis and are designed to clearly explain the progression routes available to you, to provide an opportunity to talk through your career goals and to meet the team.
+Our placement selection sessions run twice weekly and are designed to clearly explain the progression routes available to you, to provide an opportunity to talk through your career goals and to meet the team.
 During the session, you will be able to access the following support:

 - An overview of all programmes on offer at The Source.